tevendale/ShowFitFile/readme.txt

 When upgrading blocks from V1.0.0, you'll need to import the .fit file again, if you want to display the profile graph or the ascent/descent figures.

 == Changelog ==

+= 1.1.1 =
+* Map no longer redraws when post text is edited
+* Ascent & Descent values are no longer lost when post is edited

 = 1.1.0 =
 * Can now display .gpx & .tcx files for block
 * Adds Altitude graph for block